I am an RV enthusiast with more than 50 years of experience owning, driving, traveling and living in recreational vehicles.

-You Pay Less Living On Your Own Land, But You May Get Less
+You Pay Less (and Get Less) Living on Your Own Land

 You also will have to pay for electric, telephone and internet services, but there will be no water or sewer bills unless you were able to tie into the closest town's water and sewer systems.

 If you are used to city living, you will find that moving a recreational vehicle onto your own property may not be what you originally thought it would be.
 Living on your own land is not the same as being in a campground, and generally will not have the same level of safety and convenience.